Malika

 If you could travel back in time to your first year at UBC, what is one thing you would do differently?

-Year and program: Fourth-year, Psychology major and Commerce minor
+Year and program: Third-year, Psychology major and Education minor

 What three adjectives best describe you?